HomeNewsletter IndexView Shopping BarrowRequest the Guide

 • Cut back and transplant deciduous trees and shrubs.

-• Spray stone fruit for peach leaf curl (lumpy pinkish blisters), shot hole (gumming of fruit buds), rust, brown rot and freckle at early bud swell with lime sulphur.
+• Spray stone fruit for peach leaf curl (lumpy pinkish blisters), shot hole (gumming of fruit buds), rust, brown rot and freckle at early bud swell with Lime Sulphur.
 Collect mummified fruit.

 • Gall wasps attack citrus trees and cause swellings in the stems.
 Prune out any affected wood and burn, if possible.